 - a.
-Gym workout shoes, foot thongs, or beach sandals. - b.
-Tank tops, spaghetti string tops, or belly shirts. - c.
-Sweatpants. - d.
+Foot thongs or beach sandals.

+- b.
+Tank tops, spaghetti string tops, or belly shirts.

+- c.
+Sweatpants.

+- d.
 Sweatshirts, hooded sweatshirts, jackets and printed T-shirts other than those with the Paul Mitchell logo or the school logo. - e.
 Shorts and/or skirts that fall above fingertips, when standing up. - f.
-Baseball hats, visors, bandanas, caps, or beanies. - g.
+Visors, bandanas, or caps. - g.
 Spandex or biking shorts. - h.
 Headphones, headgear, and/or earphones are not permitted in the classroom or the clinic classroom. - i.
 Sunglasses.